mr-uuid/perf-py/README.md

 # Todo
 - [ ] Make a table of the performance of each function ...
     - [ ] Open this up in a notebook!

+# Personal Reminders
+- To publish to pypi w/o an alpha version, push a commit with `Publish To PYPI` in its commit message.